How Are Pedestrians Responsible for Road Accidents?

 Another common situation where the pedestrian may really be the one responsible for the accident can occur when a driver is forced to swerve to avoid hitting them.
 As a result, they may collide with another car or other objects.

-They may end up sideswiping another vehicle, damaging a stop sign, or other structures such as a mailbox or other objects on the sidewalk.
-They may also injure people who were using the sidewalk.
-As a result, they may incur liability for damages and injuries to these objects and other pedestrians.
+That driver might end up sideswiping another vehicle, damaging a stop sign, or other structures such as a mailbox or other objects on the sidewalk.
+An attorney would find them liable for property damages.

 A Driver Ends Up Hitting the Pedestrian

 You Don't Have to Be the One Held Responsible for the Accident

-The bottom line here is that the driver of the vehicle is not always going to be the one held responsible for the accident.
-You can hire the services of our Los Angeles pedestrian hit by a car accident lawyers to show that it was the actions of the pedestrian, not yours, that led to the unfortunate incident that occurred.
+The bottom line here is that the driver is not always going to be the one held responsible for the accident.
+It’s possible for a Los Angeles pedestrian and car accident lawyer to demonstrate that the pedestrian shared a higher percentage of fault in the accident.
+Under California’s comparative negligence ruling both parties would owe each other compensation in court based on how they contributed to the incident.

 Contact the Personal Injury Lawyer in Los Angeles Drivers Rely On

 If you are a driver who feels that a pedestrian, rather than you, was the real cause of the accident, get in touch with us today.
-We are the firm of experts in dealing with pedestrian accident lawyers who can help you prove you were in the right.
+We are a firm of experts in dealing with pedestrian accident lawyers who can help you prove you were in the right.
 We will back you up through every step of the process until you win your case.

 We understand you may have feelings of guilt and remorse over the accident.
 This doesn't mean that you should incur the full financial weight of being held liable for an accident you were not at fault for.
 Contact our Los Angeles pedestrian accident attorneys.